What is a Customer-Centric Culture?

 Creating a customer-centric culture is a hot topic.
 There are a lot of discussions on what customer-centric culture means and why it is important.
 However, it is still difficult to find guidelines on how to actually make it happen.

 Here is a simple yet effective quote from Jim Collins favorite book, Good to Great: “get the right people on the bus.”
 We have to be aware that delivering superior customer experience is the result of a customer-centric culture which starts with people.
 They are not your customers; they are your employees.
 You cannot create a customer-centric culture if you do not focus on your own employee experiences.
+Simply put, customer-centric culture means putting customer expectations at the heart of your organization.

 Start with hiring.
 Customer experience professionals must work closely with HR teams.
 As Peter Schultz’ states: “Hire the character, train the skill.”
 Character is crucial in customer experience management.
 I believe soon enough we’ll see customer experience professionals playing an important role in the hiring process.
 Companies should seek for helpful, kind and empathetic team-players, especially if they’re hiring for customer-facing departments.